mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The colorbar on colorfill plots is now labelled.
 - User data directories are no longer checked at startup, reducing launch times with slow network drives.
 - Added an option to set the default ```drawstyle``` within the workbench settings window.
 Additionally, the ```linestyle``` can now be set to 'None'.
+- Improved the handling of ``WorkspaceSingleValue`` workspaces in workbench.
+This fixes a crash which occurred when interacting with workspaces of this type.

 Bugfixes
 ########